-Get closer to inbox zero with due date and follow up reminders, send later scheduling, and getting things done (GTD) task management right in Gmail.
+Get closer to inbox zero with a due date and follow up reminders, send later scheduling, and getting things done (GTD) task management right in Gmail.
 You can also find free task management extensions for Chrome from Asana, Trello, Any.do and Todoist.

 9. Grammarly: Improve Your Spelling and Grammar

 If you want to write emails that are more clear and concise while minimizing common grammar mistakes, then Grammarly is an indispensable email extension to add for Google Chrome.

 Grammarly is a Chrome extension that checks your spelling and grammar as you type.
 It’s much better than the spell checker built into Gmail and it offers great suggestions to improve your writing.

 10. KeyRocket: Master The Keyboard Shortcuts in Gmail

 If you want to become a Gmail power user, you need to master the keyboard shortcuts as it will save you a lot of time and streamline your email workflow.